sudarshan2401/tp/docs/UserGuide.md

 </box>

 **Successful Output:**
-* Emily has been marked absent!
+* STUDENT_NAME has been marked absent!

 **Unsuccessful Output:**
 * Index is not a non-zero unsigned integer.
-* The Class name (CS1234) you provided does not exist!
+* The Class name (CLASS_NAME) you provided does not exist!
-* Emily has already been marked absent!
+* STUDENT_NAME has already been marked absent!

 <br>